How to do an invoice

 Using an invoicing software to create invoices is the best way to make sure your invoices look professional, and are kept in the same place as your accounting.

-Bokio is a free invoice software that lets you create, send, track and record unlimited branded invoices.
+Bokio is a free invoice software that lets you create, send, track and record branded invoices.
 Our invoice generator means you won’t miss out any important details.
 Simply input your details and get a professional, branded invoice you can send to your customers.

 How to write an invoice and what to include